matheushent/word-count/README.md

 For both we need to change the service source code, rebuild the Docker image using an updated tag for the version and push the image to a registry (e.g. dockerhub).
 The first one is the recommended, since we can use the `kubectl` directly.

-Then we can run the following command to update the deployment inside the Kubernetes cluster:
+Then we can run the following command to update the deployment inside the EKS cluster:

 ```bash
 $ kubectl set image deployments/scalable-word-count word-count=zsinx6/word-count:v2